iamturns/til/dev/html/html5-elements.md

 Represents a group of introductory or navigational aids and usually contains the section's heading

-Most sections and articles have one
+Most sections and articles have one.
+Can also belong in aside and header.

 footer
 ------

 Contains information about its parent element, eg: who wrote it, copyright, links to  related content, etc

-NOT a description of the position
+NOT a description of the position.
+Can also belong in aside and header.

 aside
 -----